termsurf/base-book/text/packages.md

 This is the package manager section basically, the first prototype implemented in TypeScript.
-The goal is to eventually have it built using base.link in link text itself.
+The goal is to eventually have it built using base.note in link text itself.

 This should find the package first and foremost.

-- check the current directory for a special file called `link/deck.link` and a file called `base.link`.
+- check the current directory for a special file called `link/deck.note` and a file called `base.note`.
   - if it doesn't exist, then try going up one.

 When you encounter a path, you resolve the path.